 What is Webpage Redirect Loop?

 The webpage redirect loop mainly happens due to mistakes from the webmasters.
 If you are a webmaster, you should always take care of redirecting webpages in a linear flow.
-But, redirecting to page from already you have made a redirection creates a never ending loop.
+But, redirecting to the page from already you have made a redirection creates a never-ending loop.